1. About nefopam

-Nefopam isn't suitable for some people.
-To make sure nefopam is safe for you, tell your doctor if you have:
+Nefopam is not suitable for some people.
+To make sure nefopam is safe for you, tell your doctor if you:

-- had an allergic reaction to nefopam or any other medicines in the past
+- have ever had an allergic reaction to nefopam or any other medicine

-- epilepsy, or have ever had a fit or convulsion
+- have epilepsy, or have ever had a seizure or fit

-- a kind of glaucoma called angle closure glaucoma
+- have an uncommon kind of glaucoma called angle closure glaucoma